How to use a digital whiteboard effectively in your training sessions

 While the whiteboard in its standard state is likely how most students and workers know it, it may surprise some to learn that the whiteboard has been evolving for years.
 It was in the 1990s when Xerox developed their own take on an interactive whiteboard that can combine different emerging technologies in an activity that seems natural to many.
 The first iteration of this was known as the Xerox PARC, which had some limited applications in small group discussions and collaborative meetings.
 In 1991, SMART technologies followed up Xerox with their own version of an interactive board, which was titled similarly “SMART Board”.

-The technologies with whiteboards kept evolving over the years, utilizing different technologies and sensors that allowed students and lecturer’s alike to combine different media functions, recording systems, and collaborative add-ons.
-Alongside this development was the evolution of virtual platforms, commonly seen in the different Software-as-a-Service (SaaS) products in the market today.
+The technologies with whiteboards kept evolving over the years, utilizing different technologies and sensors that allowed learners and trainers to combine different media functions, recording systems, and collaborative add-ons.
+Alongside this development was the evolution of collaboration platforms, commonly seen in the different Software-as-a-Service (SaaS) products in the market today.

 With easy access to fully-fledged software systems that are hosted and sustained within their own ecosystems, it became easier for teams and trainers to access tools that once required full development to use with your current program structure.
 Included in many of these software services are integrated digital whiteboards that bring the thinking of standard whiteboards and the interactivity of SMART Boards towards a fully virtual medium.

 While the physical whiteboard is as intuitive as sketching or scribbling down notes that occur during meeting discussions or brainstorming sessions, the digital whiteboard is at times overlooked as they are perceived as not as straightforward to use.
-With some platforms offering digital whiteboards that end up being clunky and difficult to use, it can be easy to dismiss the tool as another temporary trend of the larger remote working phenomenon.
+With some platforms offering a digital whiteboard that ends up being clunky and difficult to use, it can be easy to dismiss the tool as another temporary trend of the larger remote working phenomenon.

-But digital whiteboards provide the facilitator and the participating team so much more in terms of interactivity, engagement, and general capabilities than standard meeting room boards.
+But a digital whiteboard provides the facilitator and the participating team so much more in terms of interactivity, engagement, and general capabilities than standard meeting room boards.
 With technology consistently moving along, it can now be easy to mimic the experience of traditional whiteboard use in a fully virtual space.
-More than that, digital whiteboards carry with them auxiliary benefits that can elevate your meeting and training sessions further.
+More than that, a digital whiteboard carries with it other benefits that can elevate your meeting and training sessions further.

 But it’s not just the tacking of additional media that makes digital whiteboards so valuable but the ability to enrich current media in different ways.
 Collaborators on a document can live edit documents and ideas on whiteboards, while training facilitators can even annotate videos as they play on whiteboards to better illustrate salient points.